01-edu/public/subjects/trimatoi/README.md

 ### Instructions

-- Write a function that transforms a number within a `string`, in an `int`.
+- Write a function that transforms numbers within a `string`, into an `int`.

-- For this exercise the handling of the `-` sign **has** to be taken into account.
-If the sign is encountered before any number it should determine the sign of the returned `int`.
+- If the `-` sign is encountered before any number it should determine the sign of the returned `int`.

-- This function will **only** return an `int`.
-In case of invalid input, the function should return `0`.
+- This function should **only** return an `int`.
+In the case of an invalid input, the function should return `0`.

-- **Note**: There will never be more than one sign by `string` in the tests.
+- **Note**: There will never be more than one sign in a `string` in the tests.

 ### Expected function